 The 9 Percent Club

-Humble people learning to build their authority at work
+Humble people learning to build authority at work

 What Is The 9 Percent Club?

-The 9 Percent Club is a collective of humble professionals who want to be known for doing great work.
+The 9 Percent Club is a collective of modest but competent professionals who want to be known for doing great work.

 Just swagger that matches your skills.